mitch344/mitch344/README.md

 # 👋 About Me

 Hi!
-I'm a passionate Computer Science enthusiast from the US 🇺🇸.
+I'm a passionate Computer Science enthusiast from the US.
 I've been messing around with computers my entire life, and I love exploring new technologies, building projects, and optimizing systems.

 ### 💻 My Background